 Lunch may be a saddlebag picnic with hot soup, sandwiches, lupini beans, fruit and biscuits.
 Or if returning to the hacienda you might be served fresh rainbow trout and a homemade dessert.

 Dinner usually starts off with an Ecuadorian favourite 'sopa', whether it is quinoa, chard or potato, don't forget to add the the obligatory hot sauce or 'aji'!
 The soup course could be followed by steak, pork loins, broccoli pudding or mushroom quiche and then another homemade sweet.

 Hacienda Zuleta is open year round and there are no set arrival days.
 The minimum stay is four nights, but we recommend stays of seven nights.

 Sample Itinerary for Hacienda Zuleta

 The prices below are on the basis of a seven night stay.
 Shorter or longer stays are possible, please enquire for details.

-INCLUDES Accommodation; full board; riding (c.
-34 hours in 2018 and c.
-26 hours in 2019); English speaking riding guide on all riding activities; soft drinks and afternoon tea/coffee; other activities including a guided tour of the house and chapel the organic garden the embroidery shop cheese factory and the Condor Project.
+INCLUDES Accommodation; full board; riding (2 full day, 3 half-day and 2 short rides); English speaking riding guide on all riding activities; soft drinks and afternoon tea/coffee; other activities including a guided tour of the house and chapel the organic garden the embroidery shop cheese factory and the Condor Project.

 There is a discount for children under 12 sharing a room with their parents, please enquire for details.